martinlaxenaire/gpu-curtains/README.md

 Some parts of the code (mostly the math classes) have been ported or adapted from other existing open source libraries like [three.js](https://github.com/mrdoob/three.js) and [glmatrix](https://github.com/toji/gl-matrix).

-Some of the examples are also ported and/or inspired by other online open-source WebGL or WebGPU examples.
+Some examples are also ported and/or inspired by other online open-source WebGL or WebGPU examples.
 In any case the source should always be credited in the code.
 If a credit is missing, feel free to reach out or make a PR.

-The [WebGPU samples](https://github.com/webgpu/webgpu-samples) and [WebGPU fundamentals](https://webgpufundamentals.org/) were very helpful to help with the basic concepts of WebGPU.
+The [WebGPU samples](https://github.com/webgpu/webgpu-samples), [WebGPU fundamentals](https://webgpufundamentals.org/) and [WebGPU best practices](https://toji.dev/webgpu-best-practices/) were very helpful to help with the basic concepts of WebGPU.
 If you want to understand a bit more how it's working under the hood, do not hesitate to check those.

 A big thanks to the members of the [WebGPU matrix chan](https://matrix.to/#/#WebGPU:matrix.org) that were always super kinds and very helpful as well.

 ## Changelog and roadmap

 - [Releases](https://github.com/martinlaxenaire/gpu-curtains/releases)
-- See the [roadmap](ROADMAP.md) for details on the current work in progress.
+- See the [roadmap](ROADMAP.md) for details on the current work in progress and possible improvements.